Nord Stream blast

 Ukrainians under suspicion

-According to the reports, they were involved in the attacks.
+According to the reports, they are said to have been involved in the attacks.
 They could have been divers who planted the explosive devices on the pipelines, it was further reported.
 The Federal Public Prosecutor's Office did not wish to comment on the media reports when asked.

 This article has been automatically translated,